SimpliSafe vs. ADT: Which Home Security System Should You Buy in 2023?

 ADT customers can add equipment to any of these three packages to create a tailored system that meets the customer’s security requirements, whether that means additional indoor or outdoor cameras, more home automation devices, or hazard sensors.

-ADT also offers several DIY packages through its Blue by ADT brand for customers who want to install their own home security system and opt for self-monitoring:
+ADT also offers several DIY packages through its ADT Self Setup brand for customers who want to install their own home security system and opt for self-monitoring:

-• The Starter System includes a base station, two door and window sensors, access to the mobile app, an ADT yard sign, and four ADT window stickers.
+• The Build-Your-Own System includes a smart home hub, one entry sensor, and access to the ADT+ mobile app.
+From there, customers can add on equipment as needed to develop a customized system.
 It is ideal for customers looking for a basic system to help protect their home.

-• The Starter Plus System includes everything from the Starter System but increases the number of door and window sensors to four.
-It also adds two motion sensors.
-It works well for customers who have medium-size homes and need a more comprehensive security system.
+• The Starter System includes a smart home hub, two entry sensors, access to the ADT+ mobile app, and a battery-powered Google Nest doorbell.
+It works well for customers who have small-to-medium-size homes and need a more comprehensive security system.

-Blue by ADT also offers a Build Your Own System that allows users to customize their home security system to their specific needs.
-That system comes with a base station and access to the mobile app, and customers can add on equipment from there.
-Customers will want to note that ADT and Blue by ADT equipment are not interchangeable, so if a customer has an existing ADT system, they won’t be able to add Blue by ADT equipment to it (and vice versa).
+Customers will want to note that ADT and ADT Self Setup equipment are not interchangeable, so if a customer has an existing ADT system, they won’t be able to add ADT Self Setup equipment to it (and vice versa).

-Blue by ADT customers can add on additional accessories, like a wireless outdoor camera, indoor cameras, and more.
+ADT Self Setup customers can add on additional accessories, like a wireless outdoor camera, indoor cameras, and more.
 It’s a more affordable option because it’s a DIY system, but customers can choose monitoring if they like.

-Verdict: SimpliSafe offers seven equipment packages, while ADT offers six (including packages from Blue by ADT).
+Verdict: SimpliSafe offers seven equipment packages, while ADT offers six (including packages from ADT Self Setup).
 Both offer fully custom packages, too.

 Winner: Tie